ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 generates a keypair by running `(pkI, skI) = KeyGen()`.
 This configuration must be available to all Clients that interact with the Issuer (for the purpose of engaging in a Privacy Pass exchange).
-We assume that the Issuer has a unique identifier `id` that is known to the client.
+We assume that the Issuer has a public (and unique) identity that the Client uses to retrieve this configuration.

 ## Client setup {#client-setup}

-The client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
+The Client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
 The storage system is a map of Issuer identifiers (`Issuer.id`) to arrays of stored tokens.
 We assume that the client knows the Issuer public key `pkI` ahead of time.
+The Client picks a value `m` of tokens to receive during the issuance phase.
 In {{draft-davidson-pp-architecture}} we discuss mechanisms that the Client can use to ensure that this public key is consistent across the entire ecosystem.

 ## Issuance phase {#issuance-phase}

-The issuance phase allows the Client to receive anonymous authorization tokens from the Issuer.
+The issuance phase allows the Client to receive `m` anonymous authorization tokens from the Issuer.

 ~~~
   Client(pkI, m)                              Issuer(skI, pkI)